National Basketball League (Australia): History

-From 2016 to 2018, there was a renewed interest in the sport, with it being described as being the National Basketball League's greatest ever period.
+From 2016 to 2018, there was a renewed interest in the sport, with it being described at the time as being the National Basketball League's greatest ever period.
 2016–17 set a new attendance record for the league, with the figure being matched the following year, as well as the Grand Final series for the 2017–18 season.

 In 2018, the S.E.
 Melbourne Phoenix were announced as the latest club to join the league, and started competing in the 2019–20 season; a season which was widely regarded as a major season for the league.
 After an active off-season, including the signings of LaMelo Ball and R. J. Hampton, two highly rated NBA 2020 draft picks, the league started by continuing to topple attendance records from the first round.
 The season's opening night had 10,300 fans in attendance to watch Melbourne United and the S.E.
 Melbourne Phoenix compete in the first "Throwdown", with a further 20,550 fans attending games across the first round.
 After signing a broadcasting deal with Facebook Watch, over one million American fans watched Ball's first game in the NBL against the Brisbane Bullets.

 Following two condensed seasons due to the COVID-19 pandemic, the 2022–23 NBL season and the 2023 finals series saw a number of all-time attendance records being set for the league.
+As well, on 16 November 2022, Isaac Humphries came out as gay, which meant Humphries was the first Australian male basketball player and the first player in the NBL to be openly gay, and the only active openly gay male professional basketball player in a top-tier league anywhere in the world at the time.

 In the 2023–24 season, one million fans attended NBL games for the first time since 1996.

 On 11 March 2025, the National Basketball Association, the National Basketball League and the Victoria State Government announced that the New Orleans Pelicans of the NBA would play two pre-season exhibition basketball games at Rod Laver Arena in Melbourne, Victoria, Australia, as part of the NBA x NBL: Melbourne Series.
-The Pelicans will play Melbourne United 3 October 2025, and the South East Melbourne Phoenix on 5 October 2025.
+The Pelicans played Melbourne United on 3 October 2025, and the South East Melbourne Phoenix on 5 October 2025.

 On 20 August 2025, the NBL and ESPN announced they had extended their broadcast and streaming media deal.
 2025-26 games will be live on Disney+ via the ESPN tile as well as the existing coverage through Foxtel, Kayo Sports, Fetch TV, and Sky New Zealand.